Mimetis/Dotmim.Sync/Readme.md

 * A lightweight AdvenureWorks database, acting as the Server database (called **AdventureWorks**)
 * An empty database, acting as the Client database (called **Client**)

-## Building from source

-1) install VS 2017
-2) install Microsoft SQL Server (localdb is sufficient)
-3) install MySQL (run installMySql.ps1 which automates this using chocolatey)
-4) open "SQLUtils.HelperDB" and modify the connection strings to suit your configuration

 ## Need Help

 * Check the full documentation, available here : [https://mimetis.github.io/Dotmim.Sync/](https://mimetis.github.io/Dotmim.Sync/)